ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/active-passive.rst

     [root@pcmk-1 ~]# pcs resource agents ocf:heartbeat
     apache
-    aws-vpc-move-ip
-    aws-vpc-route53
-    awseip
-    awsvip
-    azure-events
+    conntrackd
+    corosync-qnetd
     .
     . (skipping lots of resources to save space)
     .
-    symlink
-    tomcat
-    vdo-vol
     VirtualDomain
     Xinetd

+If you want to list all resource agents available on the system, run **pcs resource list**.
+We'll skip that here.

-Now, verify that the IP resource has been added, and display the cluster's status to see that it is now active:
+Now, verify that the IP resource has been added, and display the cluster's status to see that it is now active.
+Note: There should be a stonith device by now, but it's okay if it doesn't look like the one below.

 .. code-block:: none